 She has received recognition as Modern Healthcare’s 50 Most Influential Physician Executives and Leaders and Top 25 Minority Executives in Healthcare; American Public Health Association’s highest award for local public health work; Governing’s Public Officials of the Year; and World Economic Forum’s Young Global Leaders.
 In 2019, Dr. Wen was named one of TIME magazine’s 100 Most Influential People.

-When she is not working, she is spending time with her nearly three-year old son, Eli, and her newborn baby, Isabelle.
+When she is not working, she is spending time with her three-year old son, Eli, and her baby daughter, Isabelle.

 We would love to hear from you!